Japantown, San Francisco: History

 In 1957, San Francisco entered into a sister city relationship with the city of Osaka, hence the nickname "Little Osaka".
 Osaka was San Francisco's oldest sister city.
 In commemoration of their 50th anniversary, one block of Buchanan Street in Japantown was renamed Osaka Way on September 8, 2007.
 However, Osaka ended the 60-year relationship in 2018 after then mayor Ed Lee accepted a statue memorializing comfort women in 2017.
 The statue is currently erected on public property in San Francisco's Chinatown.

 Japantown Bowl was founded in 1976 amidst urban renewal in the Fillmore District, San Francisco in the 1970s.
 When the building was put up for sale, Supervisor Mabel Teng suggested that the city buy the building if negotiations between private investors failed.
 The Japanese Cultural and Community Center of Northern California (JCCCNC) offered to buy the building but was rejected.
 It was the largest of the three remaining bowling alleys in San Francisco when it closed in September 2000.
 The lot has since been converted into mixed-use housing units.

 A pair of cherry blossom trees were planted by the JCCCNC outside of the center in 1994 to commemorate a visit by Emperor Emeritus Akihito and Empress Emerita Michiko of Japan during their 2-week tour of the United States.
 However, the trees were hacked down over the course of three days by vandals in January 2021.

 In 2020 due to the COVID-19 pandemic in the United States, malls in San Francisco were ordered to remain temporarily closed whenever cases got high within the whole city followed by Los Angeles and San Diego.
 This, in effect, has forced restaurants in the neighborhood, many of whom reside in Japan Center, to turn to a take-out/delivery-only model.
 The JCCCNC have organized socially distanced outdoor seating and ordering areas in the Peace Plaza.
 However, some businesses have still remained closed for the duration of the pandemic and have reported losses of 50%.

 Attractions and characteristics

-The area is home to Japanese cuisine (and some Korean and Chinese) restaurants, supermarkets, indoor shopping malls, hotels, banks, and other shops, including one of the few U.S. branches of the large Kinokuniya bookstore chain.
+The area is home to Japanese cuisine restaurants, supermarkets, indoor shopping malls, hotels, banks, and other shops, including one of the few U.S. branches of the large Kinokuniya bookstore chain.
 Most of these businesses are located in the commercial Japan Center of the neighborhood, in a large shopping mall built in the 1960s as part of urban renewal efforts and is run by Japanese retailer Kintetsu.
+There is also a number of Korean restaurants here, and also a grocery store, spa, beauty shop, and a household goods store on nearby Fillmore Street.